-A. Represents period end mark-to-market fair value adjustments associated with liability classified awards and the impact of a one-time stock based compensation award to our chief executive officer.
-Future stock based awards activity is expected to be classified as equity for accounting purposes and will not be subject to period ending fair value adjustments.

-B. Represents cash rental payments on two corporate headquarter buildings that are accounted for as deemed assets and subject to depreciation expense over the life of the lease.
+- A. Represents period end mark-to-market fair value adjustments associated with liability classified awards.
+Future stock based awards activity is expected to be classified as equity for accounting purposes and will not be subject to period ending fair value adjustments. - B. Represents cash rental payments on two corporate headquarter buildings that are accounted for as deemed assets and subject to depreciation expense over the life of the lease.
 Payments made for these leases are accounted for with a principal portion and an interest portion, consistent with deemed landlord liability accounting.
-These adjustments for purposes of arriving at Adjusted Net Income have the effect of presenting these leases consistently with all other office lease rentals that we have globally.

-C. Represents net recoveries related to a customer bad debt and the settlement of an employment related matter.
-The expenses related to these items were considered non-recurring and were added back in prior quarters.

-D. Represents amortization of the discount and issuance costs deferred on the consolidated balance sheet associated with the issuance of the Senior Secured Credit Facility.

-- E. Represents an impairment of goodwill on the Clinics reporting unit that was recorded in the fourth quarter of 2015. - F. Represents advisory costs and other fees related to the August 2016 offering. - G. Represents a loss on extinguishment of long-term debt in connection with the repayment and extinguishment of our obligations under the previous Senior Secured Credit Facilities during the fourth quarter of 2016. - H. Represents the tax effect of the total adjustments at an estimated effective tax rate of 39%. - I. For GAAP purposes, in a period where a net loss is recorded there is no dilution to weighted average common shares outstanding.
+These adjustments for purposes of arriving at Adjusted Net Income have the effect of presenting these leases consistently with all other office lease rentals that we have globally. - C. Represents amortization of the discount and issuance costs deferred on the consolidated balance sheet associated with the issuance of the Senior Secured Credit Facility. - D. Represents advisory costs and other fees incurred in connection with the August 2016 initial public offering, the 2017 S-3 registration statement, and follow-on offerings. - E. Represents a loss on extinguishment of long-term debt in connection with the repayment and extinguishment of our obligations under the previous Senior Secured Credit Facilities during the fourth quarter of 2016. - F. Represents the tax effect of the total adjustments at an estimated effective tax rate of 39% for 3Q16 through 1Q17, an estimated tax rate of 36% for 2Q17 through 4Q17, and an estimated tax rate of 23% for 1Q18 through 2Q18. - G. Consists of one time adjustments due to U.S. federal tax reform passed in December 2017, including revaluation of deferred credit, partially offset by revaluation of deferred tax assets and deferred tax liabilities, transition tax, and other miscellaneous tax reform related items. - H. For GAAP purposes, in a period where a net loss is recorded there is no dilution to weighted average common shares outstanding.
 When considering Adjusted Net Income, however, dilution would be applicable and is considered for purposes of determining Adjusted Net Income per diluted share.

-Note: Numbers may not sum due to rounding